The ARIS Toolkit

 The ARIS Toolkit of today, is an evolution and expansion of the Broader Impacts Wizard that was initially created during earlier projects.

-In 2012, COSEE NOW (the Centers for Ocean Science Education Excellence Networked Ocean World) launched the original version of the Ocean Scientist Broader Impact Wizard, with the support of the National Science Foundation under Grant No. OCE-0730719.
+In 2012, COSEE NOW (the Centers for Ocean Science Education Excellence Networked Ocean World) launched the original version of the COSEE Broader Impact Wizard for Ocean Scientists, with the support of the National Science Foundation under Grant No. OCE-0730719.
 This first version of the wizard included a quick and easy five-step process that produced an outline of important elements to include in a BI project statement.
 The steps included identifying the audience, establishing a budget, selecting an appropriate activity, defining the project goals, and including an evaluation plan.
-This version of the Wizard was also designed to help frame discussions with potential BI partners.
+This version was also designed to help frame discussions among researchers and potential BI partners.

 Lead Institutions 2021 Cohort 2022 Cohort